 There are a number of cute towns like Annapolis and Gettysburg, Charlottesville and Fredericksburg, and there’s of course the Jamestown Settlement, but once you’ve seen it... and I can’t say I created lasting memories in any of those places.

 If you don’t have demanding kids you can go wine tasting at Virginia wineries, but it’s probably not going to blow away your tastebuds.

-If you want to have a real break, and the weather allows it, I’d recommend Virginia Beach instead.
+If you want to have a real break, and the weather is right, I’d recommend Virginia Beach.
 It feels a world away from the DC metropolitan area and the beach is huge, clean, and the water is warm.
 I was there for a week and I literally didn’t experience anything bad—just happy people in a town that’s hopping but not overly crowded (which might be because of COVID, of course).